IHEDelftCodingClub/IHEDelftCodingClub.github.io/_events/2025-11-17-intro-to-python.md

 ## Schedule

-TBD (to be set on the weekend of the 15/16th)
+TBD (to be set on the weekend of the 15/16th), and adjusted according to the desires of the attendees.

 ## Materials